okami101/vuetify-admin/docs/guide/data-providers.md

 * [Data iterator component](crud/list.md) for showing list of resources inside data table or any custom list layout component.
 Should support specific field selection, as well as filtering, sorting and on-demand relation fetching.
 * [Export button](crud/list.md#export) for pre filtered resources exporting.
 * Auto choices fetching for component that support it as [Autocomplete](components/inputs.md#autocomplete), [Select](components/inputs.md#select), or [RadioGroup](components/inputs.md#radio-group).

+> Each getList provider implementation should return the total number of resources along to the data collection.
+This allows Vuetify Admin to know how many pages of resources there are in total, and build the pagination controls.
 :::

 ::: tab getOne